zubxxr/Vehicle-Data-Simulation-and-Visualization/Occlusion_Challenge/README.md

    - **Determine whether a pedestrian is inside the danger zone**.
 If the pedestrian is within this range, the vehicle should take action (e.g., stop or alert).
    - The danger zone for each vehicle should be visualized, with a **color-coded** representation (e.g., red for danger zone and green for safe zone).

-4. **Vehicle Behavior Simulation**:
+4. **Vehicle Behavior Simulation and Output System**:
-   - **Green Vehicle**: This vehicle should continue driving if no pedestrian is detected within the danger zone.
+   - **Green Vehicle**: This vehicle should continue **driving** if no pedestrian is detected within its danger zone.
+Simulate this by printing **"Green vehicle: driving..."** in the console, repeating every second or so, until a pedestrian is detected.
-   - **Red Vehicle**: This vehicle should **stop immediately** when a pedestrian is detected within its danger zone.
+   - **Red Vehicle**: This vehicle should stop immediately when a pedestrian is detected within its danger zone.
+Simulate this by printing **"Red vehicle: danger detected, stopping."** when the pedestrian enters its danger zone.
-   - **Green Vehicle Communication with Red Vehicle**: If the green vehicle detects a pedestrian in its danger zone, it should **communicate** with the red vehicle to signal it to stop as well.
-This can be simulated by changing the red vehicle's state to stopped when the green vehicle detects the pedestrian.
+   - **Green Vehicle Communication with Red Vehicle**: If the green vehicle detects a pedestrian in its danger zone, it should communicate with the red vehicle to signal it to stop as well.
+Simulate this by printing **"Green vehicle: stop"** in the console.
+The red vehicle will print **"Red vehicle: stop"** in response, simulating communication between the vehicles.

-5. **Output and Alert System**:
-   - Display or print the **status** of the vehicles based on the detection of pedestrians and danger zones.
-For example:
+   The vehicles' movement is not represented on the plot.
+The primary focus is on **simulating the decision-making** and **communication** between the vehicles based on the pedestrian's proximity, with the status displayed in the **console output**.
+The behavior is updated dynamically as new data is retrieved.

+   ### Example console output:
+   - **Green vehicle**: "Driving..." (repeated every 1-2 seconds as it continues driving).
-     - **Green vehicle**: "No pedestrian detected, continuing driving."
+   - **Red vehicle**: "Driving..." (repeated until a pedestrian is detected).
+   - When a pedestrian enters the danger zone:
-     - **Red vehicle**: "Pedestrian detected, stopping."
+     - **Red vehicle**: "Danger detected, stopping."
-     - **Green vehicle communication**: "Green vehicle detects pedestrian, red vehicle stops."
-   - Output this status to the console or display in the visualization for clarity.
+     - **Green vehicle**: "Stop."

+5. **Visualization**:
+   - The 2D plot should visualize the **vehicle** and **pedestrian** locations and their corresponding sizes.
+   - The primary vehicle behavior and interactions are **displayed in the console logs**.
+The plot should remain focused on visualizing the current data (e.g., locations and dimensions of vehicles and pedestrians), without showing vehicle interaction messages.
+   - The status of the vehicles (e.g., "driving", "danger detected", "stop") should be printed in the console to reflect their current behavior in response to pedestrian detection.

 6. **Dynamic Updates**:
    - Implement a **button** (or similar mechanism) to **retrieve new data** and update the plot automatically.
-This will simulate **real-time updates** of the vehicle and pedestrian movements, with the status and danger zones being updated.
+This will simulate **real-time updates** of the vehicle and pedestrian movements.
+The plot should show **vehicle and pedestrian positions** along with their **dimensions**, and the danger zone visualization should update accordingly as new data is retrieved.
 ---

 ### Submission Requirements: